-The following instruments will be available in semester 21A:
+The following instruments will be available in semester 24A:

 - IO:O IO:O is the primary imaging CCD camera available this semester.
 IO:O has a field-of-view of 10 arcmin, Sloan u'g'r'i'z' filters, Bessell B and V filters, a rest wavelength Hα filter and four red-shifted Hα filters. - SPRAT SPRAT provides high-throughput, low-resolution (R=350), long-slit optical spectroscopy at the LT.
 The slit width is ~1.5 arcsec.
 A single spectrum spanning roughly 400-800 nm is obtained, optimized for improved sensitivity in either the red and blue portion of the spectrum by tilting the grism assembly. - RISE RISE is a fast-readout frame-transfer CCD optical imager and provides a cycle time of less than 1 second.
-RISE is offered with a fixed 'V+R' filter, replacing the 'I+Z' filter used in the last few semesters.
-RISE uses re-imaging optics giving a 7x7 arcmin field-of-view. - MOPTOP MOPTOP is the fourth-generation fast polarimeter for the LT and is currently undergoing robotic commissioning.
-It is offered with 5 filter options: see the instrument webpage for transmission curves..
-If you with to use this instrument we suggest you contact the LT support team before submitting your proposal.
+RISE is offered with a fixed 'V+R' filter, and uses re-imaging optics giving a 7x7 arcmin field-of-view. - MOPTOP MOPTOP is the fourth-generation fast polarimeter for the LT and is offered with 5 filter options: see the instrument webpage for transmission curves.
+If you wish to use this instrument we suggest you contact the LT support team before submitting your proposal. - LIRIC LIRIC is the new infrared imaging camera for the LT, replacing the now-decommissioned IO:I camera.
+We expect to commission LIRIC on the telescope in late 2023 and are offering to users in 24A on a 'shared risk basis'.
+Up-to-date details on capabilities and modes are available on the instrument webpage.
+If you wish to use this instrument you should contact the LT support team before submitting your proposal.